The Lower East Side in Manhattan is one of the most fascinating neighborhoods in New York City.

 LOWER EAST SIDE SHOPPING

-MooShoes 78 Orchard St (at Broome St).
+MooShoes at 78 Orchard St (at Broome St).
 A vegan-owned business that sells an assortment of cruelty-free footwear, bags, t-shirts, wallets, books, and other accessories

-Extra Butter 125 Orchard St (Delancey Street) Minimalist boutique featuring on-trend men's & women's streetwear, sneakers & accessories.
+Extra Butter at 125 Orchard St (Delancey Street) Minimalist boutique featuring on-trend men's & women's streetwear, sneakers & accessories.

-Edith Machinist 104 Rivington St. Vintage boutique featuring a fashionable assortment of women's clothing, handbags, shoes & jewelry.
+Edith Machinist at 104 Rivington St. Vintage boutique featuring a fashionable assortment of women's clothing, handbags, shoes & jewelry.